floroz/go-social/memory-bank/progress.md

 ## Current Status

-- **Phase:** API Implementation & Testing.
+- **Phase:** API Implementation & Testing / Planning.
-- **Current Focus:** Finalizing Memory Bank update after successfully fixing `TestUserSignup_ValidationErrors` functional test.
+- **Current Focus:** Discussing next steps with the user after completing frontend signup payload wrapping (Chunk A.3).
-- **Blockers:** None for the current memory bank update task.
+- **Blockers:** None.

 ## Known Issues

 - **Signup Endpoint Payload Wrapping:**
-    - **Status:** Backend expects wrapped (`{"data": ...}`) requests for signup.
-OpenAPI was updated (Chunk A.1) to reflect this with an inline wrapper.
-Frontend changes to send wrapped requests are pending (was part of a previous Chunk A.3).
+    - **Status:** RESOLVED.
+Backend expects wrapped (`{"data": ...}`) requests, OpenAPI defines this, and frontend now sends the wrapped request.
-    - **Impact:** Frontend signup might still fail if it sends a flat payload, until frontend is updated.
-    - **Note:** This is distinct from the recently fixed validation error code/field name issue.
-- **Comprehensive Backend Testing for Response Shapes:** While the signup validation error response shape is now correct, a broader review and addition of tests for other endpoints' request/response shapes (ensuring `data` and `errors` wrappers are consistently tested) is an ongoing effort.
+- **Comprehensive Backend Testing for Response Shapes:** While the signup validation error response shape is now correct, a broader review and addition of tests for other endpoints' request/response shapes (ensuring `data` and `errors` wrappers are consistently tested) is an ongoing effort (related to remainder of Chunk A.2 and Part B rollout).

 ## Evolution of Project Decisions